naveenaiyyappan/AirBnb-data-/README.md

 Data visualization

 # Libraries:
-   import pandas as pd
+  1) import pandas as pd
-   import numpy as np
+  2) import numpy as np
-   import datetime #### to handling the null values of date time import seaborn as sns import matplotlib.pyplot as plt import plotly.express as px from pymongo import MongoClient
+  3) import datetime (to handling the null values of date time)
+  4) import seaborn as sns
+  5) import matplotlib.pyplot as plt
+  6) import plotly.express as px
+  7) from pymongo import MongoClient
-   !pip install seaborn
+  8) !pip install seaborn
-   !pip install wordcloud
+  9) !pip install wordcloud
-   from wordcloud import WordCloud , STOPWORDS
+  10) from wordcloud import WordCloud , STOPWORDS
+# Conclusion
      Data analysis on thousands of listings provided through Airbnb is a crucial factor for the company.
 Our main objective is to find out the key metrics that influence the listing of properties on the platform.
 For this, we will explore and visualize the dataset from Airbnb in NYC using basic exploratory data analysis (EDA) techniques.
 We have found out the distribution of every Airbnb listing based on their location, including their price range, room type, listing name, and other related factors.
 We have analyzed this dataset from different angles and have come up with interesting insights.
 This can help in making strategic data-driven decisions by the marketing team, finance team and technical team of Airbnb.